The western side of Orpington, with a predominantly white, home-owning character – and the remains of a Roman villa

 The arrival of the railway in 1868 brought some tentative suburban development and St Paul’s church was built on Crofton Road in 1887.

-Crofton was chosen as the site for Orpington’s how to order cialis from india council offices in 1925 and it was during construction that the remains of the villa were uncovered.
-Most of Crofton was built up between the wars and into the 1940s with bungalows (such as those shown in the photo above) and semi-detached houses, with some larger homes to the north.
+In 1925 Crofton was chosen as the site for Orpington’s council offices (now Lynwood House, shown in the photo at the top) and it was during their construction that the remains of the villa were uncovered.
+Most of Crofton was built up between the wars and into the 1940s with bungalows (such as those shown in the photo on the right) and semi-detached houses, with some larger homes to the north.